-New York City, the son of musicians.
-After a childhood and early youth spent principally in New York, with visits to Connecticut and South Carolina, he went to Germany to continue the study of music which he had begun at the age of mine with miching from his which he had begun at the age of nine with violin lessons from his father.
+Lyonel Feininger was born July 17, 1871, at 85 St. Mark's Place, New York City, the son of musicians.
+After a childhood and early youth spent principally in New York, with visits to Connecticut and South Carolina, he went to Germany to continue the study of music which he had begun at the age of nine with violin lessons from his father.

 Soon after reaching Hamburg, he decided upon the career of a painter and for several years studied art both in that city and in Berlin, then went to Paris for six months of further study.
-He has said, however, that "music has always been the first influence in my Bach before all others....without music I cannot see myself as a painter."
+He has said, however, that "music has always been the first influence in my life.
+Bach before all others....without music I cannot see myself as a painter."

-He settled in Berlin where for twelve years he was active as a cartoonist and illustrator for publications such as Ulk and Lustige In 1906 he went to Paris to live for two years. end of his residence there he gave up cartooning and illustrating to devote his full time to painting.
+He settled in Berlin where for twelve years he was active as a cartoonist and illustrator for publications such as Ulk and Lustige Blätter.
+In 1906 he went to Paris to live for two years.
+Toward the end of his residence there he gave up cartooning and illustrating to devote his full time to painting.